 The Canadian Concussion Centre is pleased to announce the continuation of its popular webinar series with

 new sessions starting September 12, 2023.

 These webinars will occur bi-weekly from 6:00 pm to 7:00 pm EST. All webinars will take place over Zoom and the recordings will be posted on YouTube.

 Full list of the current and upcoming sessions:

-In-person Education and Support Workshops entitled "When Symptoms of Single and Multiple Concussions Persist: An Education and Support Workshop" ran quarterly from May 2014 to November 2019.
+Education and Support Workshops entitled "When Symptoms of Single and Multiple Concussions Persist: An Education and Support Workshop" ran quarterly from May 2014 to November 2019.
 We transitioned to Virtual Education and Support Workshops in 2020 as a result of the COVID-19 pandemic.